MatthewChiu/PersonalWebsite/content/Odd Links/Bird Map.md

   - oddLinks
   - birds
 ---
-I previous made a JS app which plots bird photos on the globe (with links to see more photos).
+I previous made a #javascript app which plots bird photos on the globe (with links to see more photos).
 I store my photos elsewhere, so it isn't up-to-date... but it's too sentimental to part with.

 [Here it is!](https://mattchiu.com/birdMap/index.html)